 Estimated Number Projects Funded: Between 10 and 20 projects up to $200,000

 Applicant Workshops: Two workshops offer applicants free guidance on project proposals from the Alaska Chapter of the American Society of Landscape Architects and park planners with Anchorage Parks and Recreation.
-The workshops will be held via Zoom on February 23 at 5:30pm and March 3rd at 5:30pm.
-Contact Diana via email or call 907.249.6652 to receive the meeting link.
+The workshops anticipated in February and March 2024.

 - 2022 Request for Proposals

 - Project Budget Template Required | Example Project Budget

 - Up to four supplemental documents or photos Optional

 - Submit all application materials via email to Diana@anchorageparkfoundation.org

 - Take place in an Anchorage municipal park, trail, or facility;

 - Demonstrate ability to raise 1:1 in community match.
 For example, a $20,000 dollar project would be awarded $10,000 from APF when a verifiable plan for raising the additional $10,000 in match from cash donations, volunteer time, non federal grants, or donated materials toward the project is presented to APF.